eBPF

 Before you begin

-Make sure that the following prerequisites are met to install eBPF based Traceable agent.
+Ensure that the following prerequisites are met to install an eBPF-based Traceable agent.

 • Linux kernel – The following kernel versions are supported with BTF (BTP Type Format) enabled: